Charles Martinet: Other voice acting roles

-Martinet provided voiceover acting for the boxers and the announcer in the Super NES title Super Punch-Out!!.
+Martinet, alongside Mike Shapiro, provided voice acting for the boxers, referee and announcer in the Super NES title Super Punch-Out!!.
 He voiced the character Vigoro in Sega's Dreamcast and GameCube role-playing video game, Skies of Arcadia.
 He did the voice of Homunculus in the Konami PlayStation 2, Xbox and Windows game Shadow of Destiny, and provided voices for Reader Rabbit and The ClueFinders games.
 In 2009, Martinet told That Gaming Site that he wanted to voice Link in The Legend of Zelda: Ocarina of Time, but Shigeru Miyamoto told him that Link would remain without a voice.
 However, Link's grunts have been voiced by various Japanese voice actors.

 In addition to video game voiceovers, Martinet has worked as a voice actor in commercials, cartoons, and promotions.
 At the Electronic Entertainment Expo (E3) trade show in 2005, Martinet remotely interacted with players from New York in a playable demo of Animal Crossing: Wild World.
-Martinet did Mario's voice as the announcer for Pac-Man Vs. on the Nintendo GameCube.
+Martinet also narrated for a Hidden Valley Ranch commercial for Sega's Sonic the Hedgehog franchise in 1994.

-Other than the Mario series, Martinet has also done work for the video game Cel Damage as the voice of Fowl Mouth, as well as the primary voice work in several educational game series such as LeapFrog.
-He also voiced the dragon Paarthurnax in the 2011 video game The Elder Scrolls V: Skyrim, Orvus in 2009's Ratchet & Clank Future: A Crack in Time, and narrated the cutscenes and menus for the 2013 video game Runner2 and Runner3, appearing as a hidden playable character in the latter.
+Other than the Mario series, Martinet has also done work for the video game Cel Damage as the voice of Fowl Mouth, as well as the primary voice work in several educational games for LeapFrog devices.
+He also voiced the dragon Paarthurnax in the 2011 video game The Elder Scrolls V: Skyrim, Orvus in 2009's Ratchet & Clank Future: A Crack in Time, and narrated the cutscenes and menus for the 2013 video game Runner2, the 2018 video game Runner3, appearing as a hidden playable character in the latter, and the 2023 video game Bit.Trip Rerunner via update in 2026.
 Martinet also narrated for the 2020 Netflix docuseries High Score.
-Martinet provided the voice of Magenta in the English dub of the 2022 anime film Dragon Ball Super: Super Hero.
+Martinet provided the voice of Magenta in the English dub of the 2022 anime film Dragon Ball Super: Super Hero, which he would later reprise his role in Dragon Ball Legends in 2023 and Dragon Ball: The Breakers in 2024 as DLC.
+Martinet also narrated for the 2025 film collection Ultraman 4K Discovery.